Hundredth (band): History

-When Will We Surrender, Let Go, and Revolt/Resist (2008–2014)
+When Will We Surrender, Let Go, Revolt/Resist, and Free (2008–2016)

 Hundredth formed in 2008 in Myrtle Beach from a previous outfit called the Hundredth.
 After self-releasing the EP Dusk, the band started playing the live-circuit.
 Their debut record When Will We Surrender was released by Mediaskare Records on March 30, 2010.
 The first single from that album was "Desolate", and a music video was released on YouTube on March 18, 2010.
 Their second album, Let Go, was released on September 27, 2011 by Mediaskare Records.
 The first single from that album, "Live Today" was released on Mediaskare Record's YouTube channel on July 22, 2011.
 The band released two EPs, "Revolt" and "Resist" through Mediaskare and No Sleep records in 2013-2014.
 The album reached the Billboard Heatseekers chart in October 2011.

 The group signed to Hopeless Records in 2014, and released their third album Free on June 12, 2015.
 They promoted the release of their third album during the 2015 Vans Warped Tour.
 The band toured extensively supporting the album through 2016, including Europe.
 In early 2016, the band parted ways with guitarist Blake Hardman and welcomed back original member Alex Blackwell.